clivekahn/librealsense/examples/capture/readme.md

 rs2::colorizer color_map;
 ```

-The API entry point for SDK is the `pipeline` class:
+The SDK API entry point is the `pipeline` class:
 ```cpp
 // Declare the RealSense pipeline, encapsulating the actual device and sensors rs2::pipeline pipe;